Umair112001/Crud-API/README.md

-# Crud-API
+# StudentAPI

-CRUDAPI is a simple ASP.NET Core Web API for managing records.
-It allows users to perform CRUD operations such as adding, retrieving, updating, and deleting student data.
-Built using C# and ASP.NET Core, this API provides easy-to-use endpoints for handling student information efficiently. 🚀
+StudentAPI is a simple ASP.NET Core Web API for managing student records.

+## Features
+- Retrieve all students
+- Retrieve a specific student by ID
+- Add a new student
+- Update an existing student
+- Delete a student

+## Technologies Used
+- ASP.NET Core
+- C#

+## Endpoints

+### Get all students
+- GET /api/student
+Returns a list of all students.

+### Get a student by ID
+Returns the student with the specified ID.

+### Add a new student
+Returns the student with the specified ID.

+### Add a new student
+**Body (JSON):**
+json
+{
+  "id": 1,
+  "name": "John Doe",
+  "age": 20
+}